Expert Reviews – Budongo Forest

 3/5

-The vast Budongo Forest is Uganda’s most important refuge for chimpanzees, supporting a population currently estimated at around 800, including a community that have been habituated for research purposes since the 1970s.
+The vast Budongo Forest is Uganda’s most important refuge for chimpanzees, supporting a population currently estimated at around 800, including a community that has been habituated for research purposes since the 1970s.
 It is also one of the most extensive and ecologically diverse forests in East Africa, with 465 plant species recorded.
 Most impressive are the giant ironwood and mahogany trees that stand up to 60m tall, and whose buttressed bases are often used as drums by roaming chimps.

 My experience is that Budongo is less reliable than Kibale National Park for chimps, but that’s a matter of luck on any given day.
 On my most recent visit in November 2023, I had a wonderful and very photogenic sighting of a large, mostly male group pant-hoot calling in the trees.
 One thing I really enjoy about chimp trekking in Budongo is that there are far fewer tourists than is the case in Kibale, and you’re likely to have any sighting to yourself.